 Step 8: Let them cool completely on the baking sheet before taking them onto a wire rack.

-How to Make Vegan Glaze Icing & Decorate the Cookies
+How to Decorate Easter Cookies

 Step 1: Mix together sifted powdered sugar and evaporated oat milk in a small bowl.